 Overall I am pleased with how it turned out.
 If I had more time or were to do it again, I would have likely had a cleaner job.
 However, aesthetics are not as crucial for doing this work as keeping my water system thawed.
 I am considering painting the board black to make it look a little nicer.
 I am also curious if this could help with keeping the area warmer on sunny days.
 I’ll update this post if I do this.

-In addition to skirting the RV, I will be adding additional insulation to some exterior areas of the RV.
+In addition to skirting the RV, I added additional insulation to some exterior areas of the RV.
 While each area may not make a significant difference, combined, they should have some benefit.
-Below are some of the places that I’ll be touching up over the next couple of weeks.
-I will update this post as I complete them.
+Below are some additional places that I touched up for added protection and warmth.

 Outdoor shower: I disconnected the shower faucet and drained the faucet as best I could.
 I added pink insulation batting inside the door and sealed it shut.